azureossd/azureossd.github.io/_posts/2025-02-07-General-Azure-Pipelines-and-App-Service-Linux-deployment-troubleshooting-and-scenarios.md

 - OryxBuilder = Oryx
 - OneDeployBuilder = OneDeploy
 - BasicBuilder = ZipDeploy (no build automation, this extracts the contents deployed if it's a zip and copies it to `/home/site/wwwroot`)

+The typical deployment flow is as follows:
+- The request is made from Azure Pipelines to the Kudu side (in terms of a typical deployment, this may not be specific to pipelines only using IaC for setting updates) in the form of a `POST` request that deploys an artifact, which is typically a `.zip`, or in some cases may directly be a `.jar` or `.war`
+- The `.zip` is extracted during deployment logic in the Kudu container (.scm. site).
+Either build automation with Oryx is ran if enabled, or the files are generally copied over to `wwwroot` after extraction.
+In both scenarios, with and without Oryx, files are copied to `wwwroot`.
+- The application container is then restarted

 # Common scenarios
 ## End of Central Directory record could not be found